A racial reckoning arrived at West Point, where being black is a ‘beautifully painful experience’

 “You could let your hair down and be yourself,” she said.

-The graduates also recommended to divest from all Confederate traces that dot the grounds, such as Lee Barracks, a plaza bearing name of Confederate officers and several paintings — including one of Lee on a white horse led by a slave, which resides in a library.
+The graduates also recommended to divest from all Confederate traces that dot the grounds, such as Lee Barracks, a plaza bearing the name of Confederate officers and several paintings — including one of Lee on a white horse led by a slave, which resides in a library.

-Further reminders of the Confederacy await the class of 2020.
-About a third of the class of 2020 have left for training at some of the ten Army installations named after Confederate commanders, academy officials said.
+Further reminders of the Confederacy await the Class of 2020.
+About a third of them have left for training at some of the 10 Army installations named after Confederate commanders, academy officials said.

 “We’re honoring people who were traitors to our country and keep my ancestors as slaves,” Dowdy said of the names.
 “It keeps their memory alive.”